Mikk155/Sven-Co-op-Plugins/README.md

 <details><summary>dynamic_hostname</summary>
 <p>

-  dynamic_hostname is a plugin that changes dynamicaly the name of your server depending the map that is bplaying.
+  dynamic_hostname is a plugin that changes dynamicaly the name of your server depending the map that is playing.

   Open the dynamic_hostname.as and modify the line 1 (iszConfigFile) change it for a path of your preference.